mehuljhaver4/mehuljhaver4/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Masters in Computer and Information Sciences from the University of Florida.
 - 💼 &nbsp; Experienced Machine Learning Engineer.
-Actively looking for full time Software/Machine Learning Engineer roles.
+Actively looking for full-time Software/Machine Learning Engineer roles.
 - 🌱 &nbsp; Learning more about Artificial Intelligence, Cloud Computing, and Systems Design.

 <h3> 🛠 &nbsp;Tech Stack</h3>